PramodKumavat7758/Wisecoe/README.md

 # Cow wisdom  - Accuknox

-## Title: Containerisation and Deployment of Wisecow Application on Kubernetes
+## Title: Containerization and Deployment of Wisecow Application on Kubernetes
 Objective : To containerize and deploy the Wisecow application, hosted in the above-mentioned GitHub repository, on a Kubernetes environment with secure TLS communication.